 Procurement - questions

-How do we buy goods and provide services?
+1. How we buy goods and provide services.

 The rules applying to each contract value are in the Council's Contract Standing Orders.

-The most formal - and complex - method of Procurement includes advertising in the Official Journal of the European Union (OJEU).
-Stirling Council must adhere to a variety of procedures, including timescales, advertising, evaluation methods and contract award procedures.
+- The most formal - and complex - method of Procurement includes advertising in the Official Journal of the European Union (OJEU).
+We must adhere to a variety of procedures, including timescales, advertising, evaluation methods and contract award procedures.

-The procedures are designed to ensure that all companies interested in Stirling Council contracts are treated fairly and that all decisions are transparent.
+The procedures are designed to ensure that all companies interested in our contracts are treated fairly and that all decisions are transparent.

 2. Who buys goods and services for Stirling Council?